 What can a local search reveal about the house I am purchasing in Kemp Town?

 Kemp Town conveyancing often starts with the submitting local authority searches directly from your local Authority or through a personal search organisations for instance Searches UK The local search plays an important part in many a Kemp Town conveyancing purchase; as long as you don’t want any unpleasant surprises after you move into your property.
 The search will reveal data on, amongst other things, details on planning applications applicable to the property (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of 13 subject sections.

-I am buying a new build house in Kemp Town with a loan from Barclays Direct.
-The sellers would not move on the price so I negotiated 6k of additionals instead.
-The house builders rep advised me not disclose to my lawyer about this side-deal as it would adversely affect my mortgage with Barclays Direct.
+I am buying my first flat in Kemp Town with a loan from Nationwide Building Society.
+The developers would not reduce the amount so I negotiated £7000 of fixtures and fittings instead.
+The house builders rep told me not inform my lawyer about this extras as it could put at risk my mortgage with the bank.
 Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 When it comes to my conveyancing in Kemp Town should I be paying VAT on the following: (1) Land reg fee on purchase (2) Pre - completion search fee (3) SDLT E submission on purchase (4) Bank TT fee